NexPlayer/Unity-SDK/basic/quickstart-guide.md

 ### Using Material Override

-1. Set the “Starting Render Mode” to Material Override:
+1. Set the "Starting Render Mode" to Material Override:
 ![](../assets/basic/quick4.png)
 2. Create a cube in your scene (**GameObject → 3D Object → Cube**) and drag and drop it onto the Material Override field of the NexPlayerRenderController component:
 ![](../assets/basic/quick5.png)